FAQ’s

 • How is the leadership of the church structured?

 We believe that Christ is the head of the local church.
 Under him, serve the bishop/pastor, deacons, and saints/membership (Philippians 1:1).
 The pastor functions as the leader of the church in much the same way as a president or CEO does in the business world in making the daily decisions.
 The deacons serve the membership and provide additional counsel to the pastor in the decision-making process.
 Committees are formed at times to utilize membership expertise.
-Every major decision whether in finances, staffing, discipline, etc. is determined by vote of the congregation after the recommendation of the pastor and deacons.
+Every major decision whether in finances, staffing, discipline, etc. is determined by vote of the congregation upon the recommendation of the pastor and deacons.